camontal/bixplot/README.md

-\*\*The bixplot\*\* is a variation of the classical boxplot designed to detect and display bimodality and multimodality in univariate data.

-It combines the strengths of the boxplot, violin plot, and beanplot by integrating a central box representing the interquartile range,

-density curves, and individual data visualization.
+\*\*The bixplot\*\* is a variation of the classical boxplot designed to detect and display bimodality and multimodality in univariate data, while combining the strengths of the boxplot, violin plot, and beanplot by integrating a central box representing the interquartile range, density curves, and individual data visualization.